Our small and mid-sized Sweet Adelines International choruses have big sounds, big hearts, and big impact.

 Kimberly Newcomb, Capital City Chorus (Region #4)

 Kimberly Newcomb has been a Sweet Adeline for 15 energetic, busy years.
-She sings baritone with Top Ten International quartet The Ladies, has a degree in music education, taught in the public schools for two years, then started her own business, NewVoice Studio, where she makes learning tracks, teaches voice lessons, and coaches ensembles.
+She sings baritone with 2023 International Champion Quartet The Ladies, has a degree in music education, taught in the public schools for two years, then started her own business, NewVoice Studio, where she makes learning tracks, teaches voice lessons, and coaches ensembles.
 Four years ago, a move to a new state led her to direct Capital City Chorus.
 Kimberly says directing SA song How We Sang Today is special to her.
 “I am a very technical-minded musician, and sometimes it's hard for me to get to the heart of a song, but with How We Sang Today, the meaning of the words are interwoven through my personal experience in this organization and I am reminded of all the Sweet Adelines who have had a huge impact on who I am today each time I direct that song.”

 Charlene O’Connor, Voices Northwest Chorus (Region #13)